 The service met the needs of all people using the service, including those with needs related to equality characteristics.
 Staff helped people with advocacy, cultural and spiritual support.
-People's communication needs were always met.
-The service had a policy in place to meet the information accessibility standard.
-The service had accessible information available in different prints, symbols, photos and images.
-People were provided with communication information cards if required.

 Staff made sure people could access information on treatment, local service, their rights and how to complain.
 The service had information leaflets available in languages spoken by the people and local community.